-You've already read 'Your Introduction to the Tarot', 'First Three Major Arcana', 'Second Three Major Arcana', 'Third Three Major Arcana', 'Fourth Three Major Arcana', 'Fifth Three Major Arcana', 'Sixth Three Major Arcana' and 'Seventh Three Major Arcana' and now your journey through the Tarot continues with the fourth group of three Major Arcana cards.
+You've already read 'First Three Major Arcana', 'Second Three Major Arcana', 'Third Three Major Arcana', 'Fourth Three Major Arcana', 'Fifth Three Major Arcana', 'Sixth Three Major Arcana' and 'Seventh Three Major Arcana' and now your journey through the Tarot continues with the fourth group of three Major Arcana cards.
 Each of the Major Arcana cards shows a symbol of an archetypal force that shapes existence and also operates within the subconscious mind.
 As you become aware of these forces, working with them to understand yourself and the world, you can become more effectual and fulfilled.
 The symbols can be used as a focus for meditation as well as divination, as they show what the future may hold.
 The better you get to know the symbols the more clearly they will speak to you.

 Your journey through the Tarot continues with the last of the Major Arcana cards.
 Each of the Major Arcana cards shows a symbol of an archetypal force that shapes existence and also operates within the subconscious mind.
 As you become aware of these forces, working with them to understand yourself and the world, you can become more effectual and fulfilled.
 The symbols can be used as a focus for meditation as well as divination, as they show what the future may hold.
 The better you get to know the symbols the more clearly they will speak to you.